Forensic Psychologist: Education Requirements and Career Information

 |Projected Job Growth (2012-2022)||12% (for all types of psychologists)*|

 Education Requirements for Forensic Psychologists

-While a forensic psychologist may find work in research with only a bachelor's degree, a Ph.D. or master's degree in psychology is required for licensing or certification.
+While a forensic psychologist may find work with only a Master's degree, a Ph.D. in psychology or a Doctor of Psychology (Psy.D.) degree is recommended.
 Licensing is essential for all practicing psychologists and can be obtained by taking examinations through the state psychologist licensing board.
 The American Board of Professional Psychology (ABPP) classifies forensic psychology as a recognized specialty and offers certification examinations.